 For most cruises — like those that go to the Caribbean — the answer is pretty simple.
-Yes, your phone will work, but you have to connect to expensive networks on the ship (more on these later) or pay international roaming charges.
+Yes, your phone will work, but you either have to pay for and connect to wi-fi, use the expensive cellular networks on the ship (more on these later) or often pay international roaming charges when in port.

 Given that you will be traveling through international waters, rugged territory, and out of range of land-based towers, when and what service you have will be constantly changing.